lindgr3n/heroes-of-vue/docs/tutorial/README.md

 Lets start with creating a single html file.
 Then we go `npm install` you say?
 Nope, no need!
 As I said lets just use one html file for the full application :)

-Lets create our start file.
+Lets create our application file.

 ```bash
 mkdir heroes-of-vue